 How to Overcome Common Challenges in System Design and Implementation

-• Backtesting: Rigorously test trading systems against historical data to evaluate performance and identify potential weaknesses.
+- Backtesting: Rigorously test trading systems against deep historical data sets to establish baseline mathematical behavior across diverse economic environments.

-• Forward Testing: Implement the system in a simulated environment with live data to assess real-time performance before full-scale deployment.
+- Forward Testing: Incubate the strategy in a simulated environment with live data feeds to verify tracking code and system execution mechanics before deploying real capital.

 The Importance of Continuous Learning and System Refinement